 When I made my curtains and cushion covers, I knew I wanted them to be removable so I could easily take them off and wash them.
 Those wrap around zippers on my cushions are the bomb, I tell ya! 😉 Every year I remove the cushion covers, curtains, and valances and give them a wash in my machine on the gentle cycle.
 I always line dry them so they won’t shrink and the heat won’t damage the black out lining.
 Sometimes I need a little help getting the wrinkles out, though, and I’ve found that if I set my iron on a cooler setting, it gets them neatly pressed without damaging anything.

-Because we often have issues with my kids dropping food on the cushions or spitting toothpaste on the curtains, I decided to treat everything with a stain guard this year.
-I have never been disappointed with the 303 Products I have tried, and I had recently used this 303 Stain Guard on my newly upholstered dining room chairs with good results, so I decided to give their Stain Guard inside the camper.
-I will definite keep you all posted on how it holds up.
+Because we often have issues with my kids dropping food on the cushions or spitting toothpaste on the curtains, I treat everything with a stain guard.
+I have never been disappointed with the 303 Products I have tried.
+I had recently used this 303 Stain Guard on my newly upholstered dining room chairs with good results, so I decided to give their Stain Guard inside the camper.
+It is amazing.
+No more toothpaste stains, and I can wipe things clean easily.
 I’m sure Scotch Guard or something similar would work well, too.

 We wash the bedding after every trip.
 If we are on a long trip, we will wash it a couple times at camp, too.
 During spring cleaning, however, I go a little further.
 I make sure all the bedding is clean (including duvet inserts) and fold it all up to store it in these huge Ziploc flexible totes on the floor of the camper.
 Each bed gets a bag, and I store sheets, comforters, and pillows for the bed all in one bag.
 The totes have a zipper closures, which work great for getting things in and out easily.
 I stuff a few dryer sheets in with the bedding, and when we are ready to use it, everything smells fresh and clean.
 When they aren’t holding bedding, I can store the empty totes in a corner cabinet of the camper, and they don’t take up much space at all.